RX-M/kubecon-eu-2019/step07/README.md

 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$
 ```

+Your helm charts are deployed, but you're not done setting up Fluentd.

 ### 2. Deploying the Fluentd sidecar

-The Fluentd helm chart you deployed only deployed some RBAC related items.
-The helm chart it is based on actually
+The Fluentd helm chart you deployed only deployed some RBAC related items that will support the actual Fluentd
-deploys a daemonset, which ensures that there is a pod available on every single node in the cluster - something that an
+operation.
+The original helm chart it is based on actually deploys a daemonset, which ensures that there is a pod
+available on every single node in the cluster - something that an SRE, not a Cloud Native Dev, should be concerned
+about.

-SRE, not a Cloud Native Dev, should be concerned about.
-In order to deploy the actual Fluentd instance that will serve
+In order to deploy the actual Fluentd instance that will serve logs to Elasticsearch, you will need to add a Fluentd
-logs to Elasticsearch, you will need to add a Fluentd sidecar to your OSSP application pod.
-This will ensure that a
+sidecar container to your OSSP application pod.
+This will ensure that a Fluentd container will always be deployed
+alongside your OSSP application container.

-Fluentd container will always be deployed alongside your OSSP application container.
+This will be done by adding the following yaml block to your OSSP application deployment:

 ```yaml
       - name: fluentd